-You can get information about accommodation owned by private landlords at www.saferstudents.co.uk and from the accommodation office at your institution.
+You can get information about accommodation from the accommodation office at your institution.
 Contact them as soon as you are accepted on your course to find out what is available.
 Institutions, as well as some private landlords, have invested significantly in security measures.
 These include security surveillance, presence of security staff, police patrols, use of identity cards and safety talks offered at institutions.